siddhartamukherjee/Deep-Learning-with-pytorch-and-Nvidea-GPU/README.md

 # About the project

-This project demonstartes how one can leverage the power of pytorch combined with Nvidea GPU to speed up the neural network training process drastically.
+This project demonstartes how one can leverage the power of pytorch combined with Nvidia GPU to speed up the neural network training process drastically.

 For this I had used the NYC Taxi Fares dataset from kaggle.